The following is an excerpt from Michael Kerr’s latest book, The Humor Advantage: Why Some Businesses Are Laughing All the Way to the Bank.

 If you want to keep your meetings short, then do what some Google teams do: Record the length of your meetings and then try to beat your best time (of course you never want to sacrifice quality for the sake of brevity, but for team huddles or strictly information-sharing type meetings this could be helpful).
 Try what some companies do and remove the chairs–it’s amazing how quickly things will speed up and how the overall tone of the meeting changes.
 Or for something a little more wacky, try what the online photo sharing site Flickr does to keep its meeting short and sweet: Everyone must drink a 16 ounce glass of water beforehand with the understanding that the meeting ends whenever the first person needs to go…as in literally go.

 In addition to using a bit humor to help you achieve your meeting goals, remember that your meetings both reflect your culture and help build your culture.
-If you want to be known as an blog-03inspiring, fun, awesome place to work, then your meetings sure as heck better be inspiring, fun and awesome as well!
+If you want to be known as an inspiring, fun, awesome place to work, then your meetings sure as heck better be inspiring, fun and awesome as well!

 By the same token, meetings are a natural place to have culture-building conversations and activities.
 Opening your meetings with a “values moment” will help reinforce your values.
 Doing a team huddle Monday mornings can help inspire people for the week and keep everyone informed of what’s headed their way.
 A Friday afternoon team huddle reviewing the highlights of the week can help everyone end the week on a high note.
 Honoring someone or making space in every meeting for a “shout out” section where team members can publicly recognize someone else’s efforts will help reinforce a culture of positive recognition.
 Fun team building activities or ice breakers can serve as trust-building exercises that help everyone to get to know each other at a more personal level.
 Leaving a chair empty or having a mannequin seated at a chair to represent the customer can remind people that you need to keep the customer in mind in everything you do.
 And holding a humor break during a longer meeting, wherein everyone shares the funniest thing that has happened to them since the last time you met reinforces the value you place in humanity and humor in the workplace.